 Before diving into the intricacies of online sports betting, it’s essential to examine the landscape that shaped it.
 The Professional and Amateur Sports Protection Act (PASPA) of 1992 put a federal ban on sports betting.
 Fast forward to 2018, the Supreme Court struck down PASPA, igniting a flurry of legislative actions across states.

-Table: Number of States that have Legalized Sports Betting
+US States that have Legalized Sportsbook Betting

 Source: American Gaming Association

 In the post-PASPA landscape, each state has the autonomy to regulate sports betting.
 This means that sportsbooks must obtain licenses and comply with state-specific rules.
 The catch?
 The rules are far from homogeneous.

 For example, New Jersey offers a mature market with a plethora of choices, including online, mobile, and retail options.
 On the other hand, states like Washington only permit betting on tribal land.

 Here, the possibilities unfold like an intricate mosaic: moneyline, point spread, over/under, props, parlays, and futures.
 Each bet type brings its unique flavor to the game.

 Simple and straightforward.
 Choose the winning team, and if your prediction is correct, you win.

 In point spread bets, the favored team must win by a certain number of points for bettors to cash in.
 Conversely, the underdog can lose by a certain number of points and still provide a win for those who bet on them.

 Also known as “totals,” these bets are about predicting whether the combined score of both teams will be over or under a set number.